wvanderp/isOsmComplete/FUTURE.md

 Centralize the tag info servers.

-Making sure that one failed task does not fail the whole collect
+Making sure that one failed task does not fail the whole collection.

+## Japan convenience stores

+add 7-eleven, Family Market, and lawson